anime-kun32/AniTeams/README.md

 # AniTeams
 Welcome to AniTeams .
 An Anime streaming website , uses [Aniwatch](https://github.com/ghoshRitesh12/aniwatch-api).
-Uses (artplayer)[https://artplayer.org] for the video player.
+Uses [artplayer](https://artplayer.org)for the video player.
 # What's new
 - A completely new layout
 - Added the Bookmark feature